 There are 34 entities in the country offering services to children with disabilities.
-Private and independent schools generally provided most of the required services for students with disabilities, but government schools did not.
-According to the NHRC's 2020 report, the government worked to rehabilitate 68 public schools to facilitate access for students with disabilities.
-Official statistics were not available concerning students with disabilities in elementary and secondary schools.
+Private and independent schools generally provided most of the required services for students with disabilities.
+Government schools did not, with the exception of a public nursery for children with disabilities that Ministry of Education and Higher